tjohnston-softdev/rsi-facebook-reach/readme.md

 * **10-Second Views:** Number of times videos posted on the page were viewed for at least 10 seconds.
 * **Top videos:** Most viewed videos based on the number of 3+ second views.

-Since this is similar to the 'Posts' section, I have decided not to include a screenshot.
+Since this is similar to the 'Posts' section, a screenshot has not been included.

 ---